ruuda/blog/posts/zero-cost-abstractions.md

 date: 2016-11-27
 minutes: ??
 synopsis: ??
-run-in: ??
+run-in: If you read my blog
 ---

 If you read my blog,
-you can probably infer that I like Rust.
+you can probably guess that I like Rust.
 I like Rust for a variety of reasons.
 Its [error model][error-model], for example.
 But today I want to highlight a different reason: